What should I do with unhatched eggs in nestboxes?

 The breeding period coincides with the busiest time of the year for gardeners but it is vital that great care is also taken to protect birds and their nests.

-Should I knock down house martin nests before they return next year?
+Should I remove house martin nests before they return?

 You don’t need to remove a house martin nest because the martins will re-use it when they return next year.
 You can remove nests if you need to do maintenance work or painting, but it is illegal to do this whilst the birds are building or using them.